What Are NSF Payments? NSF Re-Presentment Basics

 • The merchant must install cameras with a clear view of the terminal.

-Ultimately, these requirements are fairly easy for most businesses to manage.
-That leaves you more time and resources to spend on the purpose and passion at the forefront of your business rather than the processes behind your business.
+Ultimately, these requirements are fairly easy for most agencies to manage, leaving more time and scarce resources to spend on the purpose and passion at the forefront of your day-to-day dealings rather than the processes behind each transaction.

 The Benefits of P2PE With CSG Forte Protect

 CSG Forte Protect is a PCI-validated P2PE solution securing the V400C terminal for in-person payments.
-CSG Forte Protect helps merchants:
+CSG Forte Protect helps governments:

-• Remove liability issues for your business: Forte Protect merges processes, applications, and payment devices to securely encrypt and protect data during transit from the POI terminal/device or POS system
+• Remove liability issues: Forte Protect merges processes, applications and payment devices to securely encrypt and protect data during transit from the POI terminal/device or POS system

-• Save time and money: With a minimal per transaction cost, Forte Protect saves you PCI-related costs by reducing PCI scope as the number of questions from the self-assessment questionnaire drops from SAQ D (329 questions) to SAQ P2P3 (33 questions).
+• Save time and money: With a minimal per-transaction cost, Forte Protect saves your agency PCI-related costs by reducing PCI scope.
+This is because the number of questions from the self-assessment questionnaire (SAQ) drops from SAQ D (329 questions) to SAQ P2P3 (33 questions).

-We put data security at the core of all our payment solutions, so you can rely on Forte Protect to keep your data safe through every payment—every time.
-In addition to meeting PCI standards, we’re certified for compliance with ISO 27001:2013, SSAE SOC 1 and HIPAA.
-Whatever your industry and payment needs, we can help you protect your customers from data breaches.
+We put data security at the core of all our payment solutions, so you can rely on Forte Protect to keep constituent data safe through every payment—every time.
+In addition to meeting PCI standards, we’re certified for compliance with ISO 27001:2013, SSAE SOC 1 and the Health Insurance Portability and Accountability Act (HIPAA).
+Whatever your agency needs, we can help you protect constituents from data breaches.

 What Is E2EE?

-Many merchants’ transactions rely on end-to-end encryption (E2EE), a process that involves an indirect link between the payment terminal and processing network.
-During this operation, the processor or a third party is expected to encrypt the cardholder’s data (CHD) during transit.
+Many government transactions rely on E2EE, a process that involves an indirect link between the payment terminal and processing network.
+During this operation, the processor or a third party is expected to encrypt cardholder data (CHD) during transit.

-Unfortunately, the indirect link means card present transactions—where the customer swipes, dips or taps their card—are a constant area of concern.
+Unfortunately, the indirect link means card present transactions—where the user swipes, dips or taps their card—are a constant area of concern.
 Preventing fraud at the terminal isn’t just a matter of checking who is presenting the card.
-You also have to ensure the payment terminals themselves are secure.
-By intercepting point of sale devices, or using insiders, malware loaded to a device can scrape and transfer cardholder data available in its RAM and virtual memory.
+You also must ensure the payment terminals themselves are secure.
+By intercepting POS devices or using insiders, malware loaded to a device can scrape and transfer cardholder data available in its memory.

 That’s why rather than finding new ways to protect cardholder data, businesses are looking for ways to eliminate cardholder data from their environments.